 Before we start creating the app, let's assemble the web map that we want to display inside of it.
 You'll do this using the same ArcGIS.com map viewer that you used in the previous lesson.

-- On any machine, open a web browser to the ArcGIS Hompage and sign in using the Esri developer account you created in the previous lesson.
+- On any machine, open a web browser to the Penn State ArcGIS Online Organization site and sign in using the Enterprise login with the Penn State credentials you used in the previous lesson.

-- At the top of the screen, click Map to open tha map viewer.
+- At the top of the screen, click Map to open the map viewer.

 - Follow the procedure you used in the previous lesson in "Viewing your service in a web map" to add the following layers to the map: